bobbyowolabi/bobbyowolabi.github.io/on-shaping-the-future-of-testing-and-developer-productivity.md

 #### **Considerations**:
 - 💰 **Vendor Solutions:** Some organizations use **third-party tools** (e.g., **Gradle Enterprise, etc**) to provide **flaky test detection, selective test execution, and remote test execution** without heavy internal investment.
 - 🏗️ **Building In-House:** If internal investment makes sense, we should determine the **most critical test reliability issues** to tackle first, given team capacity and company goals.
- 🔍 Cost vs. Flexibility Trade-offs: Weigh the long-term benefits of in-house development (customization, integration) versus vendor solutions (faster setup, ongoing costs, support).
+ 🔍 **Cost vs. Flexibility Trade-offs:** Weigh the long-term benefits of in-house development (customization, integration) versus vendor solutions (faster setup, ongoing costs, support).

 ---

 ### **Remove Bottlenecks, Introduce Smart Developer Tools & Boost Engineering Productivity 🚀**
 Create developer personas and understand deeply the developer workflow in used ecosystems in the comapny.
-Get anecdotal evidence of problem poiints through interviews.
+Get anecdotal evidence of problem points through interviews.
 Look at the metrics to see where is the longest parts of the development loop.

 Some areas of Exploration: